oxc-project/oxc-resolver/README.md

 # Rspack Resolver

 > [!NOTE]
->  This is a fork of [oxc-resolver](https://github.com/oxc-project/oxc-resolver), and will be used in Rspack cause 100% compatible with enhanced-resolve it the non-goal of oxc-resolver itself, we may add enhanced-resolve specific features like [`pnp support`](https://github.com/web-infra-dev/rspack/issues/2236) and [`alternative support`](https://github.com/web-infra-dev/rspack/issues/5052) in the future.
+>  This is a fork of [oxc-resolver](https://github.com/oxc-project/oxc-resolver), and will be used in Rspack cause 100% compatible with enhanced-resolve is the non-goal of oxc-resolver itself, we may add enhanced-resolve specific features like [`pnp support`](https://github.com/web-infra-dev/rspack/issues/2236) and [`alternative support`](https://github.com/web-infra-dev/rspack/issues/5052) in the future.

 Rust port of [enhanced-resolve].